-References: Natural Resources Conservation Service Soil Survey; application information; Stanislaus Soil Survey; California State Department of Conservation Farmland Mapping and Monitoring Program - Stanislaus County Farmland 2018; Stanislaus County General Plan and Support Documentation1.
+References: Natural Resources Conservation Service Soil Survey; application information; Stanislaus Soil Survey; California State Department of Conservation Farmland Mapping and Monitoring Program - Stanislaus County Farmland 2018; Stanislaus County General Plan and Support Documentation.

-III.
-AIR QUALITY: Where available, the significance criteria established by the applicable air quality management district or air pollution control district may be relied upon to make the following determinations Would the project: Potentially Significant Impact Less Than Significant With Mitigation Included Less Than Significant Impact No Impact a) Conflict with or obstruct implementation of the applicable air quality plan?
-X b) Result in a cumulatively considerable net increase of any criteria pollutant for which the project region is non-attainment under an applicable federal or state ambient air quality standard?
-X c) Expose sensitive receptors to substantial pollutant concentrations? х d) Result in other emissions (such as those odors adversely affecting a substantial number of people? х
+Detentially Less Them Less Them No Immont III.
+AIR QUALITY: Where available, the significance criteria Potentially Less Than Less Than No Impact established by the applicable air quality management Significant Impact Significant With Mitigation district or air pollution control district may be relied upon to mpact Included impact make the following determinations Would the project: monucou a) Conflict with or obstruct implementation of the х applicable air quality plan? ^ b) Result in a cumulatively considerable net increase of any criteria pollutant for which the project region V is non-attainment under an applicable federal or X state ambient air quality standard? c) Expose sensitive receptors to substantial pollutant v concentrations? Х d) Result in other emissions (such as those odors V adversely affecting a substantial number of people?
+X